KristineLH/stabsel-clock/MAIN_ANALYSES/DATA/README.md

 ### Supp_Data_1_stabsel.csv

-This table includes... with columns and description as below:
+This table includes results from the stability selection run of the complete dataset, with columns and description as below:

 column name  |  data type  |  description
 -------------|-------------|------------------